 The U.S. Government controls exports of sensitive equipment, software, and technology to protect and promote our national security interests and foreign policy objectives.
 UALR has instituted several practices in order to meet these rules, regulations, and findings, and to remain in compliance with federal objectives.
 Faculty, staff, and students are required to follow these institutional policies when working, traveling, or using or carrying university equipment, intellectual property, or any other aspect regulated under the applicable controls.

-Note: If you are travelling to, entertaining visitors from, or hiring employees from a non-U.S. country, you must contact the UALR Office of Export Controls before you do so.
+Note: If you are travelling to, entertaining visitors from, or hiring employees from a non-U.S. country, you must contact the UALR Export Controls officer before you do so.
 Failure to consult with Export Controls could result in university and federal consequences.

 What activities involve Export Controls?